MeCRO-DEV/BBC/README.md

 18. Clear event logs
 19. Windows Update
 20. Network scanner ( A similar implementation of PSScanner )
+21. Task scheduler
-21. Dell BIOS remote management
+22. Dell BIOS remote management
-22. HP BIOS remote management
+23. HP BIOS remote management
-23. Windows product key retrieval.
+24. Windows product key retrieval.
-24. Old-school terminal style GUI with Runspace multi-threading.
+25. Old-school terminal style GUI with Runspace multi-threading.
-25. Icons are embedded into the script with base64 encoding.
+26. Icons are embedded into the script with base64 encoding.
-26. Remote with your choice of the current user or specified credential.
+27. Remote with your choice of the current user or specified credential.

 Dependencies:
 1. Windows SysInternals Suite by Mark Russinovich